 Agent Orange & Parkinson’s Disease

 Agent Orange was used in chemical warfare during the Vietnam War.
-Since then, Vietnam veterans have developed a variety of symptoms related to Agent Orange exposure–including Parkinson’s Disease.
+Since then, Vietnam veterans have developed a variety of symptoms related to Agent Orange exposure.
+This includes Parkinson’s Disease, which is one of the presumptive conditions related to Agent Orange that the VA recognizes.

 Once you are awarded service connection for Parkinson’s, the fight may not be over.
 This is mostly because of the VA disability claim and rating system the VA uses for Parkinson’s.
-The minimum rating you can be awarded by the VA for Parkinson’s disease is 30 percent, but if you fail to appeal that rating, you are potentially leaving thousands of dollars of benefits on the table.
+The minimum rating you can be awarded by the VA for Parkinson’s disease is 30%, but if you fail to appeal that rating, you are potentially leaving thousands of dollars of benefits on the table.

-The 30 percent rating is given to veterans who have the diagnosis of Parkinson’s, and is basically acknowledging that they have the condition.
 What many veterans do not realize is that once you are service connected for Parkinson’s Disease, you are entitled to service connection for all the other problems that the condition causes: talking, swallowing, walking, balance problems, using your hands, memory, concentration, depression, and many more.
-If you have Parkinson’s, you are entitled to a separate rating for any condition that it causes.
+If you have Parkinson’s, you may get a separate rating for any condition that it causes.
 As you may guess, this can be a long list, especially as the disease progresses.

 Disabilities Secondary to Parkinson’s Disease

-While most people tend to think of Parkinson’s disorder as a neurological movement disorder, and it most certainly is, many people do not realize that other systems in the body can also be severely affected by Parkinson’s.
-Often, the same chemical exposure (for example Agent Orange,) can also cause other disorders, such as ischemic heart disease.
-However, often it is the Parkinson’s itself, or the medication used to treat it that is the causal factor in the development of a new disorder.
-Whether a veteran’s Parkinson’s was caused by exposure to the TCDD in agent orange, pesticides, trichloroethylene, or its origins are unknown, Parkinson’s cause many secondary health effects and disabilities.
+While Parkinson’s is a neurological movement disorder, veterans should keep in mind that it can severely affect other systems in the body.
+It’s well-known that the same chemical exposure (for example Agent Orange) also causes other disorders, such as ischemic heart disease.
+However, often it is the Parkinson’s itself, or the medication used to treat it, that is the causal factor in the development of a new disorder.

 Cardiovascular Issues from Parkinson’s

 Parkinson’s is known as a neurodegenerative disorder; that is, it causes neurons to degenerate or decay.
 The most famous area for PD degeneration is in an area of the brain called the substantia nigra, where Parkinson’s causes the death of neurons that generate dopamine, a neurotransmitter which is involved with movement.
-However, more recent studies have also shown that Parkinson’s also attacks nerves in the heart which produce another neurotransmitter, noradrenaline.
+However, some studies have also shown that Parkinson’s attacks nerves in the heart which produce another neurotransmitter, noradrenaline.
 This typically takes place in the left ventricle and can have many complications.

 Noradrenaline is the primary messenger used by the sympathetic nervous system, the system of the body used to control things we don’t consciously think about: the beating of the heart, breathing, blood pressure, even how dilated our pupils are at any given time.

 The most common cardiovascular problem related to Parkinson’s is orthostatic hypotension, which is a sudden drop in blood pressure when standing or sitting upright.
 Many Parkinson’s patients may need to get out of bed or out of a chair extremely slowly to avoid passing out.
-This can cause FURTHER secondary disabilities, including orthopedic or muscular trauma due to falls.
+This can cause further secondary disabilities, including orthopedic or muscular trauma due to falls.

 Medications such as Levodopa can be a lifesaver to Parkinson’s sufferers, however up to 10% of those medicated by PD medications such as Levodopa, Carbidopa, and Entacapone experience cardiovascular symptoms such as irregular heartbeat, hypertension, ischemic heart disease, and stroke.
 One study found that 2.4% of patients who were taking carbidopa/levodopa had cardiovascular ischemic events, compared to only 1.1% in patients taking a placebo.